rancher/elemental-toolkit/docs/content/en/docs/Reference/layout.md

 ![](https://docs.google.com/drawings/d/e/2PACX-1vSP-Pz9l9hwYDeIlej7qXzzcMzGYBiKjyFpiYYKlbNR3H37n_R_c0eBNeYa3msouOupmDim3ZYYBSxS/pub?w=812&h=646)

-The default partitioning is created during installation and is expected to be present in a booted cOS system:
+The default partitioning is created during installation and is expected to be present in a booted Elemental system:

 - a `COS_STATE` partition that will contain our active, passive and recovery images.
 The images are located under the `/cOS` directory
 - a `COS_PERSISTENT` partition which contains the persistent user data.
 This directory is mounted over `/usr/local` during runtime